Addons

 - Steps.
 E.g. */2

-The sendmail addon can be used to send email from the application.
+The sendmail addon enables outgoing email from the application.

 Exported environment variables: